 - RSVP – phone number and cut-off (especially if you’re booking external activities)

-It’s always wise to follow up on any digital communications with the parents, too!
-Unsuspecting parents need time to plan; even if their tweens know what’s going on, they may not!
+It’s always wise to follow up on digital communications with the parents, too!
+Unsuspecting parents need time to plan; even if their tweens know what’s happening, they may not!

 It may be wise to mention that the party will be supervised and ensure the other parents have your contact details.

 9. Remember to Put Away Your Valuables

 Whilst it’s doubtful your tween hangs out with thieves; kids can be a bit careless and forgetful.
 If you’re having a party in your home, consider putting away expensive and fragile things in a separate room.

 Also, it’s a good idea to have a room set aside where kids can leave coats, bags, phones, and all their other essential tech that follows them everywhere, so nothing gets lost or misplaced.